-Because of these limitations in movement and interaction, a lot of businesses have had to temporarily hold off operations.
-And Hollywood is no exception to that rule.
+Because of social distancing, mask wearing, and other limitations in movement and interaction, a lot of businesses had to temporarily hold off operations.
+And Hollywood was no exception.
 Back in March 2020, right smack in the middle of the pilot season, production was shut down across the industry and a lot of shows suffered setbacks and scheduling delays.

 One (rare) exception to that was NBC’s newest sci-fi alien drama, Debris.
-The Hollywood Reporter relayed that roughly 80% of production had been completed before the shutdown and where there were blanks, the producers filled them with sketches.
+The Hollywood Reporter relayed that roughly 80% of production had been completed before the shutdown.

 Who’s in charge?

 Already with a few other science fiction shows under his belt like Fox’s Fringe and Almost Human, J.H.
 Wyman is Debris’ talented creator and writer.
 Wyman will also be executive producing the show through his production company Frequency Films and with Jason Hoffs.

 The television studios co-producing alongside Frequency Films are Legendary and Universal Television.
 As of writing, however, there’s no confirmation on the show’s pilot episode director or who they might have tapped into to direct subsequent episodes.

 What’s the show about?